PaulSHahn2/emacssetup/README.md

     ```
     When you first start *emacs* after cloning, you may get errors reported in the terminal window.
 This is because the settings you have cloned from *git* reference packages that have not been installed yet.
 Usually these are "require" statements that are failing since the package is missing.
 Most package includes are via the "use-package" directive, which is a bit smarter and tries to download the package if it is missing.
 Regardless, we can fix the missing includes in the next step.

-4. List your installed packages:
+4. List install and update packages:

     * **M-x list-packages:** This shows the packages available.
 Press 'r' to reload available packages from the configured repositories (melpa).
     * **M-x package-install-selected-packages:** installs all packages listed in our *.emacs.d/init.el* file, in section *package-selected-packages*.